jcussen/synergy_plasticity_simulation/README.md

 Folder "membrane_potential" for panel B from figures 4, 8 and 10

-Folder "correlation" for panel D (top) from figuress 4, 8 and 10
+Folder "correlation" for panel D (top) from figures 4, 8 and 10

 Folder "step_input" for panel E from figures 4, 8 and 10